AdobeDocs/experience-manager-cloud-service.nl-NL/help/headless/graphql-api/sample-queries.md

 ### Voorbeeldquery voor een inhoudsfragment van een specifiek model met inhoudsverwijzingen{#sample-wknd-fragment-specific-model-content-reference}

-Deze query heeft twee voordelen:
+There are two flavors of this query:

 1. Alle inhoudsverwijzingen retourneren.
-1. De specifieke inhoudsverwijzingen van het type retourneren `attachments`.
+1. To return the specific content references of type `attachments`.

 Deze vragen worden ondervraagd: